Que0Le/chupmu/__chupmu/README.md

 # TODO:
 - Switch to IndexedDB for DB storing, and local storage for css and settings and stuffs

+# How to
+In Firefox: Open the about:debugging page, click the This Firefox option, click the Load Temporary Add-on button, then select any file in your extension's directory.
 # ESLint Example

 ## What it shows